 Certain Urban Fringe Plan designations are founded on the desire to be "environmentally-friendly."
 These designations include Natural Area, Watershed Protection Area, and Gateway Protection.
-The City Council may consider whether the proposed amendment and anticipated development will result in an appropriate "Gateway" to the City's north entrance.
+The Commission should consider whether the proposed amendment and anticipated development will result in an appropriate "Gateway" to the City's north entrance.